gaarangoa/METk/README.md

 * feature_names: The name of the extracted features:
     * dg_*: deepgesture embeddings
     * ge_*: Embeddings from the gene name
-    * ch_score: Score that defines whether the mutation is placed in a known CHIP gene.
     * dbNSFP: Scores from the dbNSFP database
     * other: SnpEff extracted scores
 * table: This is your input table